vishtom45/Kiosk24.de/README.md

  **** EXECUTABLE ****

  Run the html front-end to see the models in action.
+Add viable values for the field.

  **** CODE *****